Goldens' Foundry

 Goldens' Foundry and Machine Co. is a privately held ductile iron and gray iron foundry with headquarters in Columbus, Georgia and additional facilities in Cordele, Georgia in the United States.
 It has operated continuously since 1882.
 Goldens' provides castings to a variety of industries, including agricultural, construction, power transmission, defense, and large vehicles.

 Operations

-Goldens' Foundry began operations in Columbus, Georgia in 1882 as Goldens' Brothers, founded by 32-year-old Theodore Earnest "Theo" Golden and 24-year-old John Poitivent "Porter" Golden.
+Goldens' Foundry began operations in Columbus, Georgia in 1882 as Goldens' Brothers, founded by 32-year-old Theodore Earnest "Theo" Golden and 24-year-old John Poitevent "Porter" Golden.
 At the beginning of 1889, Goldens' Brothers was incorporated, with the financial support of Abraham Illges, and renamed Goldens' Foundry and Machine Company.

 Goldens' is still owned and operated by descendants of the original three founders.
-George Golden Boyd, Sr., president and CEO, and John Thomas Boyd, Jr., vice president of sales, continue to lead the family-run company to this day.
-Likewise, George Boyd's three sons, George Jr., Ed, and John have assumed primary roles in administration, operations, and sales.
+George Golden Boyd, Sr., president and CEO, and George Golden Boyd, Jr., vice president of sales, continue to lead the family-run company to this day.

 The foundry went through numerous upgrades, growing into a 150000 sqft facility.
 With integrated core, molding, cleaning, and machining, and finishing facilities under one roof, Goldens' is able to provide a single-source resource to casting consumers.

-Goldens' employs more than 200 skilled workers at their Columbus location, and approximately 40 at their newer operation in Cordele.
+Goldens' employs more than 200 skilled workers at their Columbus location, and approximately 100 at their operation in Cordele.